 1) Utilise the ‘female experience’

-Now, let me be the first to say, ‘personality first, gender second’ BUT there are certain experiences those born female may have in their lives that male-borns simply won’t.
+Now, let me be the first to say, ‘personality first, gender second’ BUT there are certain experiences those born female may have in their lives that male-borns probably won’t.

 The most obvious (but not limited to) are periods, pregnancy and childbirth.
 We’ve seen some great stories placed around these elements, my favourite being Carrie by Stephen King.
 A story of puberty and ‘growing away’ from parents, not to mention finding your place in the hostile world of high school and relationships, it’s no accident Carrie’s telekinesis is linked to her started her period; nor is it that she ends the story drenched in blood.